-Learn more about Diana below, and please join me in wishing her all the best in the future!
+Learn more about Hung below, and please join me in wishing him all the best in the future!

 Describe your background and how you arrived at EASI